On class groups of random number fields: Introduction

 \begin{theorem} Let $F/\Q$ be a finite imaginary abelian extension, let $G$ be its Galois group, let $c\in G$ denote complex conjugation, let $S$ be a set of prime numbers not dividing $\#G$, and let $\ZSG^-=\Z_{(S)}[G]/(1+c)$.
-Then we have $[\ZSG^-\otimes_{\Z[G]}\Cl_F]=[\ZSG^-\otimes_{\Z[G]}\mu_F]$ in $\G(\ZSG^-)$. \end{theorem} Greither had proven in \cite[Theorem 5.5]{Greither} a stronger version of Theorem \ref{thm:introimagabelian} under some additional hypotheses.
-We will prove Theorem \ref{thm:introimagabelian} in Section \ref{sec:imagab} as a consequence of the Iwasawa Main Conjecture for abelian fields, as proven by Mazur--Wiles in \cite{MW}.
-We will then show that the theorem contradicts the Cohen--Martinet heuristics as follows.
+Then we have $[\ZSG^-\otimes_{\Z[G]}\Cl_F]=[\ZSG^-\otimes_{\Z[G]}\mu_F]$ in $\G(\ZSG^-)$. \end{theorem} Theorem \ref{thm:introimagabelian} is a variant of a result of Greither \cite[Theorem 5.5]{Greither}, who obtained a stronger conclusion under some additional hypotheses.

+One way of obtaining a contradiction between Theorem \ref{thm:introimagabelian} and the Cohen--Lenstra--Martinet heuristics is as follows.
 Suppose that $G$ is cyclic of order $58$, and $S$ consists of all prime numbers not dividing $58$.
-Then $\G(\ZSG^-)_{\tors}$ is finite non-trivial, and, as we will argue in Section \ref{sec:imagab}, the Cohen--Martinet heuristics predict that, when $F$ ranges over all imaginary fields with this $G$, the class $[\ZSG^-\otimes_{\Z[G]}\Cl_F]$ is equidistributed over $\G(\ZSG^-)_{\tors}$, while $[\ZSG^-\otimes_{\Z[G]}\Cl_F]$ will turn out to be trivial for all but one $F$, so the prediction is wrong in this case.
+Then $\G(\ZSG^-)_{\tors}$ is the class group of $\Z_{(S)}[\zeta_{29}]$, which is elementary abelian of order $8$, and in Section \ref{sec:imagab} we will deduce from Theorem \ref{thm:introimagabelian} that $[\ZSG^-\otimes_{\Z[G]}\Cl_F]$ is trivial for all but one $F$, contradicting the equidistribution prediction of the heuristics.
 In the Cohen--Lenstra--Martinet conjecture that we propose below, we will remove this obstruction by requiring the set $S$ to be finite, in which case one has $\G(\ZSG^-)_{\tors}=0$.
+To formulate correct heuristics, or even conjectures, when $S$ is not assumed to be finite remains an important problem, which we will turn to in a future paper.